 Proverbs 22:6 – Train up a child in the way he should go, even when he is old, he will not depart from it.

 Hello and welcome to our blog.
 I’m Sofia, a home schooling parent of a special needs child.
-This was my fifth year homeschooling my youngest son; he just completed 4th grade.
+This is my sixth year homeschooling my youngest son; we are currently in 5th grade.

 I didn’t have much in terms of established resources and guidelines when I first embarked on this journey but I had the resolve to make it happen, so I researched options and created the right mindset, structure and curriculum plan for myself.
 Through the process I learned what worked and what didn’t; but most importantly how beneficial it is for my son, and how rewarding it is for me.
 As parents we do so much for our children: love, care, teach, inspire, encourage, listen, share, model, guide, accept, discipline, value, validate, and appreciate.
 Parent-Teachers have even more opportunity to do those things on a daily basis.
 I’m so grateful.